AKloc/BookNotes/Algorithms of Oppression.md

 - 6/10
 - Very academic.
 Slowly and methodically builds its case... too slowly.
 Feels unnecessarily elongated.
 - Well-organized.
 Author quickly states her thesis and her strategy for proving it.
 Principled.
 Author calls out that her arguments aren't unique to black women by any stretch of the imagination.
 - BUT... where's the actual meat?
 Makes the same points numerous times.
 Search results are important, Google isn't working for the public interest, and the algorithms Google use aren't tuned for socio-economic equalization.
 What else?
 What are the solutions?
+What can we do?
+- 200+ page problem statement.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyNjc5NDA3MywxNTIyODE2MzIxLC04Mj
-c3NTIwOCwxODk1OTUyMjI2LDQyNjI1NzI5MiwtMTIzMzU5MTM2
-OV19
+eyJoaXN0b3J5IjpbLTE5NDc2NjgzNjIsMTUyMjgxNjMyMSwtOD
+I3NzUyMDgsMTg5NTk1MjIyNiw0MjYyNTcyOTIsLTEyMzM1OTEz
+NjldfQ==
 -->